John French, 1st Earl of Ypres: Manpower crisis

 Although French was responsible for training, the demands of the Western Front left him very short of fit troops.
-There were about 1.5 million troops in the UK, but many of these were in hospital, in training, too young (under 19), too old, or medically unfit for combat.
-At the start of 1917 French had a defensive force of 470,000 men, of whom 232,459 (including ten infantry divisions) were "mobile" reserves and 237,894 on beach and anti-aircraft defence.
-By January 1918 the total had been reduced to 400,979, of whom 190,045 (eight divisions) were "mobile".
-In January 1918 Robertson favoured breaking up four divisions to send 50,000 reinforcements to France, leaving the remaining four divisions consisting mainly of "lads" under 19.
-There were around 16,000 "mobile" troops in Ireland, not counting the 62,000 "infantry performing a gendarme role" (in Terraine's description).
-There were around 600,000 Category "A" men in Britain, of whom in the event 372,000 were sent to France between January and November 1918 when the government were doing all they could to reinforce the BEF—by May 1918 even troops with medical grade of B1 were sent to France.
+At the start of 1917 French had a defensive force of 470,000 men, of whom 232,459 were "mobile" reserves and 237,894 on beach and anti-aircraft defence.
+By January 1918 the total had been reduced to 400,979, of whom 190,045 were "mobile".
+There were around 600,000 Category "A" men in Britain, of whom 372,000 were sent to France between January and November 1918 when the government were doing all they could to reinforce the BEF—by May 1918 even troops with medical grade of B1 were sent to France.

-French's reputation had recovered (by this time, writes Holmes, "the losses of Loos looked almost nostalgically trivial") and he had come to be regarded as one of the government's leading advisers.
-In spring 1918 French wrote Lloyd George a long letter complaining of how Haig had intrigued against him in 1915, including criticising him to his subordinates, and how Haig and Robertson had (allegedly) conspired to gain military supremacy over the civil power.
+French's reputation had recovered and he had come to be regarded as one of the government's leading advisers.
 French was pleased at the removal of Robertson and Derby early in 1918, and during the German Spring Offensive urged that Haig be sacked and replaced by Plumer.
-In May 1918 he again suggested to Wilson (now CIGS) that Haig be appointed his successor as Commander-in-Chief Home Forces.
+In May 1918 he again suggested to Wilson (now CIGS) that Haig be appointed his successor as Commander-in-Chief, Home Forces.